Kiranjith83/SA/SA.md

   - From CloudTrail can use advanced query option to create the table (which acts as a lense).
 This is the method of creating Schema.
 - Billing is based on the amount of data it queiried.
 - Useful for adhoc situation, querying large dataset infrequently.

+## Macie
+- Prevents PII (Personal Identity Information) identity theft.
+- Security service service which uses ML and NLP (Natural Language processing) to discover, classify and protect sensitive data stored in S3.
+- Uses AI to identify if the data stored in S3 has PII and alerts.
+- Can also used to analyze Ctrail logs for suspicious API activity.

 ## Elastic MapReduce (EMR)
 - Is a product allows to perform the analysis of semi-structured and unstructured data.